cs4372/ios-study-guide/concurrency/Threads-GCD/Threads-GCD.md

 ```

 #### Asynchronous (most common)
-- method call returns immediately without waiting for the task to completes
+- The method call DispatchQueue.global().async returns immediately after enqueuing the provided closure (the block of code) for execution on the global queue.
+- It does not wait for the code inside the closure to complete before returning
+- So program will continue executing the subsequent code without being blocked by the code inside the closure
 ```
 DispatchQueue.global().async {
     // Code to be executed